 - Maine’s Working Waterfront Access Protection Program—in partnership with the Maine Department of Marine Resources and the Land for Maine’s Future program CEI actively preserved 25 strategically significant commercial fishing properties along the Maine coast.

 - Maine Seafood Distribution Study—in partnership with CT based Wholesome Wave we are working to connect Maine seafood harvesters, processors and other businesses with “food hubs” across New England.

-- Building Financing Capacity for the National Fish and Wildlife Foundation—in partnership with other CDFI’s from around the country we are delivering strategies for successful lending and equity investments in the nation’s commercial fisheries businesses which operate responsibly.
+- Building Financing Capacity for the National Fish and Wildlife Foundation—in partnership with other CDFI’s from around the country we delivered strategies for successful lending and equity investments in the nation’s commercial fisheries businesses which operate responsibly.

-- Microloans to purchase efficient semi-pelagic trawl doors and fuel flow meters—in partnership with the Gulf of Maine Research Institute we provide loans for the purchase of efficiency enhanced gear.
+- Microloans to purchase efficient semi-pelagic trawl doors and fuel flow meters—in partnership with the Gulf of Maine Research Institute we provided loans for the purchase of efficiency enhanced gear.